Rules and Eligibility Requirements

 - Alexander and Cox-Templeton Paper Competitions - Special rules apply to be eligible for these competitions.
 Please review them below to ensure the abstract and presenting author are eligible.
 Confirmation of eligibility for these competitions is required during the submission process.

 3a.
 Raymond H. Alexander, MD Resident Paper Competition

 Physicians-In-Training who submit abstracts as the first-named author may be considered for the Raymond H. Alexander, MD Resident Paper Competition.
 The submitter must enter the email address of their faculty sponsor indicating that this is the work of a trainee.
 Raymond H. Alexander, MD Resident Paper Competition submissions are given special consideration on the program.
 In order for the abstract to be considered for the Award, the appropriate box on the abstract form must be marked and the principal investigator must have participated in all aspects of the work.
 The resident or fellow must not have completed his/her training prior to June 2019.

 3b.
 Cox-Templeton Injury Prevention Paper Competition

-- All abstracts must be submitted in the Objectives-Methods-Results-Conclusions format.
+- All abstracts, with the exception of video abstracts, must be submitted in the Objectives-Methods-Results-Conclusions format.
 Abstracts cannot exceed 2,000 characters (characters, not words); spaces are included in the character count.
 A maximum of two images are allowed (these do not count towards the overall character count).
 All images will be displayed on a separate page.

 Title: Enter the title of your abstract in ALL CAPS